 I recently read that if you leave the skins on the red onion while grilling, the onion won’t fall apart, which didn’t work for me.
 Slide a wood skewer through the side of each thick slice to hold it together that works pretty well.

 Toast the tortillas on the grill, while the meats rests.
-Lay out all the ingredients and craft your our own fajita.
+Lay out all the ingredients and let everyone craft their our own.

 For a gluten-free version or to go carb free, put salad greens on the plate and arrange the other ingredients across the top.
 The pico de gala or guacamole are perfect substitutes for a salad dressing.